Takuya Kimura: Gaming

 Kimura reprised his role as Yagami in the sequel to Judgment, entitled Lost Judgment released on September 24, 2021.
-He announced the sequel in an event entitled "Judgment Day" alongside series creator Toshihiro Nagoshi.
+He announced the sequel alongside Nagoshi during an event titled "Judgment Day."
+In a video interview promoting the game with Director Nagoshi, Kimura recalled his surprise when actresses on set for various TV dramas and films would discreetly whisper to him that they had played the first Judgment.

+Due to Kimura's popularity, Japanese players have often nicknamed the Judgment series Kimutaku ga Gotoku (キムタクが如く), referencing the Yakuza series' Japanese title Ryū ga Gotoku (龍が如く).

 Personal life

 Kimura married singer Shizuka Kudo on December 5, 2000.
-They have two daughters: Cocomi, born on May 1, 2001; and Kõki, born on February 5, 2003.
+They have two daughters: Cocomi, born on May 1, 2001; and Mitsuki, born on February 5, 2003.

 Other ventures

 Product endorsement

-As a member of SMAP, Kimura alongside his fellow bandmates were former ambassadors for telecommunications conglomerate SoftBank.
-He is also well-known for being the previous brand ambassador for the Japanese men's grooming brand GATSBY, promoting its iconic Moving Rubber series.
+As a member of SMAP, Kimura alongside his bandmates were former ambassadors for telecommunications conglomerate SoftBank.
+He is also well known for being the previous brand ambassador for the Japanese men's grooming brand GATSBY, promoting its iconic Moving Rubber series.
 Kimura has been the brand ambassador for several other well-known brands, such as Suntory, Levi's, LINE, and Nikon.
 He is also known for starring in a series of ads for Toyota, alongside Takeshi Kitano and Hugh Jackman.
 Kimura and Kitano portray Oda Nobunaga and Toyotomi Hideyoshi, while Jackman portrays the sailor Marco Polo.
 Together with Beyoncé, Kimura served as the brand ambassador for Japanese fashion brand Samantha Thavasa.

 As of 2021, Kimura is the current brand ambassador for McDonald's in Japan, and car manufacturer Nissan.
 In 2021, he partnered with Ray-Ban to produce two lines of special Ray-Ban Aviators and Wayfarers, with his initials engraved by hand.